 Businesses whose Nevada gross revenue for the 2018-2019 taxable year is over $4,000,000 are still required to file a commerce tax return by August 14, 2019.

-Commerce Tax FAQs have been revised to reflect the change.
-Commerce Tax regulations, forms, instructions and training videos will be revised shortly.
+Commerce Tax regulations, forms, instructions, FAQs and training videos will be revised shortly.
 Please check back for announcements.

 Commerce Tax Regulations are now Codified